projectara/greybus-spec/source/special.rst

 Interfaces.

 Greybus SVC Route Destroy Request
-""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""

-Table :num:`table-svc-route-destroy-request` defines the Greybus SVC Route Create request payload.
-The request supplies the Interface IDs of two Interfaces to be disconnected.
+Table :num:`table-svc-route-destroy-request` defines the Greybus SVC Route Destroy request payload.
+The request supplies the Interface IDs of two Interfaces between which the route should be destroyed.

 .. figtable::
     :nofig: